Race and video games: Experiences of non-white gamers

-People of color in the games industry
+Non-whites in the gaming industry

 According to gaming convention organizer Avinelle Wing, "the industry has an even bigger problem with race than it does with gender.”
 A report published in 2016 by the International Game Developers Association found that people of color were both underrepresented in senior management roles as well as underpaid in comparison to white developers.
 The IGDA's 2021 report showed minimal improvement in diversity among employees, with three-quarters of employees in the industry identifying as white.

 Many have pointed out that this lack of diversity within the industry has contributed to a lack of representation within video games themselves.
 Dennis Mathews, a game designer at Revelation Interaction Studios, suggests that the exclusion of non-white game developers leads to stereotyping within video game development and marketing.
 Developer prejudices impact who counts as a game's target audience, leading many developers to pigeonhole or ignore non-white gamers.
 Publishers may additionally be subject to their own biases, thereby affecting which games are funded and distributed.

 The Game Developers Conference, a popular annual video game conference frequented by both industry and players, runs an "Advocacy Track" to "address new and existing issues within the realm of social advocacy.
 Topics covered range from diversity to censorship to quality of life."
 While initially started in 2013 to address issues around gender and gaming, the "Advocacy Track" features panels explicitly interested in improving diversity in gaming more broadly, including concerns around race and representation.